$A_\infty / L_\infty$ structure and alternative action for WZW-like superstring field theory: Alternative parameterisation for closed NS string field theory

 \niu{Action $S_{\eta}=S_{\eta}[V]$}

+We write $V(t)$ for a path satisfying $V(0) = 0$ and $V(1)=V$ with a real parameter $t \in [0,1]$.
 Utilizing the pure gauge string field $\Psi_\eta[V]$ and associated fields $\Psi_ {d}[V]$ which are defined by (\ref{DE PGF}) and (\ref{DE ASF}) to satisfy the WZW-like relations (\ref{MCEQLeta}) and (\ref{2nd WZW rela}), one can construct a new gauge invariant action as follows:

-The variation of the action can be taken in the same manner as that in section \ref{SUBSEC VOA EKS}:
+The variation of the action can be taken in the same manner as that in section \ref{SUBSEC VOA EKS},

-and the equation of motion can be read off from it:
+and the equation of motion can be read off from it,